octue/octue-sdk-python/docs/source/asking_questions.rst

 Using a service registry
 ========================
 When asking a question, you can optionally specify one or more `service registries
 <https://django-twined.readthedocs.io/en/latest/>`_ to resolve SRUIDs against.
-This is analogous to specifying a
-different ``pip`` index for resolving package names when using ``pip install``.
-If you don't specify any registries, the default Twined service registry is used.

-Specifying service registries can be useful if:

-- You have your own private services that aren't on the default Twined service registry
-- You want services from one service registry with the same name as in another service registry to be prioritised
+This checks if the service revision
+exists (good for catching typos in SRUIDs) and raises an error if it doesn't.
+Service registries can also get the default revision of a service if you don't provide a revision tag.
+Asking a question if without specifying a registry will bypass these checks.

 Specifying service registries
 -----------------------------
 You can specify service registries in two ways:

-1. Globally for all questions asked inside a service.
+1. For all questions asked inside a service.
 In the service configuration (``octue.yaml`` file):

     .. code-block:: yaml